Virtual / phone / video / Zoom interviews

 ... can be more noticeable — and distracting!
 For phone interviews, keep the receiver nearer to your chin than to your nose.
 Hold the phone receiver away from your mouth/nose when listening.

-For phone, no visual cues between you and the interviewer:
+For phone / audio-only, no visual cues between you and the interviewer:

-If you are thinking prior to responding to a question, you have no way of providing a visual cue that you are doing so, as you would on video or in-person interviews, so if you pause in speech, you may need to provide a verbal cue, such as "please allow me a moment to gather my thoughts," or "please allow me to consider your question."
-This may sound more formal than your usual manner of speech, but, one, this a formal appointment, and two, this will make a better impression than "um" or "hmmmm," or silence, which could make the employer wonder if the call was lost.
+If you are thinking prior to responding to a question, you have no way of providing a visual cue that you are doing so, as you would on video or in-person interviews, so if you pause in speech, you may need to provide a verbal cue, such as "please allow me a moment to gather my thoughts," or "may I think for a moment about your question."
+This may sound more formal than your usual manner of speech, but, one, this a formal appointment, and two, this will make a better impression than "um" or "hmmmm," or silence, which could make the employer wonder if the connection was lost.
 Don't worry about having silence after you've requested time to think.
 The interviewer might welcome that time to make notes.

 The flip side is that you don't have visual cues from the employer, such as a nod or smile in response to what you say (or a look of disinterest that tells you you've gone on too long).
 Be careful not to ramble.
 Do offer pauses so the interviewer/employer can react to what you say.
 If you're unsure if you have said enough, just as with an in-person interview, you can stop and ask, "am I addressing your question?" or "am I understanding the intent of your question?"

 Remember that tone and quality of voice carries weight in any interview, but it carries much more weight in an audio-only conversation where there are no visual cues.
 Other than content of what you say, voice quality is the only thing on which you can be judged.

 You don't have facial expressions, body language, and other non-verbal elements coming through in a phone conversation.
 However, silly as it may seem, smiling while you speak on the phone can make you sound more pleasant.